-"At the beginning of the 20th century Kasimir Malevich was at the forefront of a revolution in art.
+"At the beginning of the 20th century Kazimir Malevich was at the forefront of a revolution in art.
 His work took chances and explored new directions in representation.
 Malevich was an experimenter, pushing art to the edges.

-Today, at the beginning of the 21st Century, Tom Chambers' work bridges 100 years of art history and creates connections between his own ground-breaking work as a digital artist and the ground-breaking work of Malevich.
-Chambers' Pixelscapes explore issues of digital representation as well as refer back to the seminal dialog about representation that Malevich and his contemporaries initiated.
+Today, at the beginning of the 21st Century, Tom R. Chambers' work bridges 100 years of art history and creates connections between his own ground-breaking work as a digital artist and the ground-breaking work of Malevich.
+Chambers' 'Pixelscapes' explore issues of digital representation as well as refer back to the seminal dialog about representation that Malevich and his contemporaries initiated.
 Look beneath the elegant simplicity of the art of Malevich and Chambers and you will find the essential building blocks of art.
 Look closely at Chambers' images and you will find the building blocks of today's digital revolution."

 "The work is very interesting."

 "An exciting review and a thoughtful tribute to creative work.
 Congrats."